real-4w/wine_ai/README.md

 # wine_ai
-Experimental AI for wine recommendation
+Experimental code torwards and AI for wine recommendation